taylorhummon/smoothmath/README.md

 ## Documentation ##

-You can see how to use smoothmath aand find an API reference at
+You can see how to use smoothmath and find an API reference at
 <a href="https://taylorhummon.github.io/smoothmath/">https://taylorhummon.github.io/smoothmath/</a>.